Answering Humanist's Accusations Against the Bible

 HUMANIST QUESTION: Genesis 1:2-3 claims that God created light and divided it from darkness on the first day; but Genesis 1:14-19 tells us the sun, moon, and stars werent made until the fourth day.

 Everything stated above is 100% correct.
-However, the atheists are expecting you to make the assumption that light can only come from the sun, moon, or stars.
-And since they were not created until day four, how could there be light on day one?
+However, I am guessing they are expecting us to make an assumption that light can only come from the sun, moon, or stars.1 Since they were not created until day four, how could there be light on day one?

-Might God be the source of the light?
+One thought is that God Himself is the source of the light.
 Scripture talks about God's glory being a source of light.
-For example, Revelation 21:23-24 describes the New Jerusalem that will exist in the new heaven and new earth:
+For ex-ample, Revelation 21:23-24 describes the New Jerusalem that will exist in the new heaven and new earth:

 And the city has no need of the sun or of the moon to shine on it, for the glory of God has illumined it, and its lamp is the Lamb.
 The nations will walk by its light, and the kings of the earth will bring their glory into it.

-Scripture does not identify the source of the light in Genesis 1:2-3, but it could very well be that God Himself (God's glory) was the source, just as described in Revelation 21.
-He will be the source of light in the end, and He could very well have been the source of light at the beginning.
-That's the option I think happened.
+Scripture does not identify the source of the light in Genesis 1:2-3, but it could very well be that God's glory was the source, just as described in Revelation 21.
+On the other hand, God might have done it another way.
+Do not limit the Creator of the uni-verse based on your limited human assumptions.

 Chapter 1 reports that the fruit trees were created before the man, while chapter 2 indicates they were made after him.